Top 10 best hybrid cars to buy 2024

-As more and more cars get the hybrid treatment, these are the top 10 best hybrid cars to buy now…
+With more hybrid cars on the market than ever before, these are the top 10 best hybrid cars you can buy…

-Electrified cars are becoming an increasingly common sight on British roads as a result of political and environmental pressures.
-Hybrids of all types, including mild, full and plug-in, are becoming a popular choice for drivers because they offer a ‘best of both worlds’ approach to eco-friendly motoring.
-As this technology is rolled out across more and more models, the choice is broader than ever, with the best hybrid cars ranging from tiny superminis to big family SUVs.
+Electrified cars are becoming an increasingly common sight on British roads as a result of political, environmental and market pressures.
+Hybrid cars of all types, including mild, full and plug-in hybrids, are a popular choice for drivers because they theoretically offer a ‘best of both worlds’ approach to eco-friendly motoring.

 It’s not hard to see the appeal.
 Hybrid technology can improve the fuel efficiency of a variety of cars, meaning there are real financial savings to be made.
 Hybrids also make a lot of sense for lower-mileage or urban-based private buyers, as well as for fleet users looking to decrease company car tax bills.

-Plug-in hybrids (PHEVs) also offer a pure-electric driving range, with the majority capable of covering 30 miles or more without burning a drop of petrol.
+Plug-in hybrid cars (PHEVs) also offer significant pure-electric driving range, with the majority capable of covering 30 miles or more without burning a drop of petrol.
 However, as the name suggests, plug-in hybrids need to be charged regularly to deliver the best range and fuel economy possible.

 Mild-hybrid vehicles will appeal to those not wanting to worry about charging up as they incorporate a small electric motor that is used solely to assist the engine and not work independently from it.
-Mild-hybrids are usually the cheapest way into hybrid ownership but there’s no pure-electric driving.
+Mild-hybrids are usually the cheapest way into hybrid car ownership but there’s no pure-electric driving at all.

-As hybrid technology advances, manufacturers are achieving an ever-improving balance between performance and efficiency, with hybrids of all types playing a key role in bridging the gap between internal-combustion and all-electric cars.
+As hybrid technology advances, manufacturers are achieving an ever-improving balance between performance and efficiency, with hybrids of all types playing a key role in bridging the gap between internal-combustion and electric cars.

-We list the top 10 hybrids currently on the market, counting down from number 10...
+Our expert team of road testers have driven every hybrid car on sale in the UK and below we list our top 10 best hybrids currently on the market, counting down from number 10...

 10. Lexus NX